tiffanyadu/100-days-of-code/log.md

 **Today's Progress**: Needed a break from the portfolio page, so I continued with the FreeCodeCamp tutorials.
 Completed the Basic JavaScript and Object Oriented and Function Programming sections.

 **Thoughts:** I started off the day working on the mobile view of the portfolio navigation.
 Didn't get too much done because I got stuck troubleshooting a bug where the menu items weren't showing up.
 After I figured out what was wrong, I started adding some styles and switching out classes using JavaScript and jQuery.
 I realized I was a bit rusty, so I decided to switch over and do some tutorials for the rest of the day.

+### Day 16: February 22, 2017

+**Today's Progress**: Finished working on the mobile nav styling and functionality, styled all the buttons, and added a Twitter widget to footer.
+Started building a modal for the contact form.

+**Thoughts:** Still finding Bootstrap to be a bit tricky to customize, but luckily most answers are a quick Google search away.
+Also, feeling a bit more confident with JavaScript and jQuery since I've been working on the functionality of the navigation.